MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 ## Create a custom channel or group tab with ASP.NET Core MVC

 You can create a custom channel or group tab using C# and ASP.Net Core MVC.
-To create a channel or group tab with ASP.NET Core MVC

 1. At the command prompt, create a new directory for your tab project.